sphinx-contrib/datatemplates/doc/source/using.rst

 you will have a top-level ``key`` variable.
 This can be used to render a subset of the data in the template.

+If you set `:include_context:` on the directive, your template have the full ``env.app.config.html_context`` injected at the top-level.
+This allows you to maintain Jinja templates that work for both rendering in normal Sphinx builds, and within datatemplates.

-If you set `:include_env:` on the directive, you template will also have access to the builder's ``env`` while rendering.
+If you set `:include_env:` on the directive, your template will also have access to the builder's ``env`` while rendering.
+This gives you more flexibility, but is not as user friendly as `:include_context:`.

 An example would look like::